mgcarnevali/NvProfileSwitcher/README.md

 The tray menu provides:

 - Open NvProfileSwitcher
+- Check for updates
 - About NvProfileSwitcher
 - Exit

+The **Minimize to tray** option controls the behavior of the minimize button.

+When enabled, minimizing NvProfileSwitcher hides it in the system tray.
-Minimizing the application sends it to the tray.
+When disabled, the application minimizes normally to the Windows taskbar.

+The **Start with Windows** option allows NvProfileSwitcher to launch automatically when you sign in to Windows.

-If **Start with Windows** is enabled, NvProfileSwitcher can start automatically and remain minimized while handling profile switching in the background.
+The **Start minimized to tray** option allows it to start directly in the system tray while handling profile switching in the background.

 ## Update checker

 NvProfileSwitcher checks GitHub for new releases when the application starts.

+You can also manually check for updates from the system tray menu.

 If a newer version is available, a notification provides a direct link to the latest GitHub release.